Sherwan-Abdullah/UAV-Project/README.md

 # UAV-Project
-this is the UAV MSc project repository
+This is the UAV LTE project repository